Diseases

 Demonstration of parasites in smears/imprints of infected tissues or culture from the same material still represents the golden standard for leishmaniasis diagnosis worldwide, but is of low sensitivity.
 Different serology based diagnostic tests are available with good performance to assess clinical disease.
 However, sensitivity is not always sufficient to detect some asymptomatic (pre-patent and pre-progressive disease) stages that may have an important role in transmission.
 Molecular diagnostics (PCR) are also available but remain of limited sensitivity when performed on blood samples, and require relatively high levels of technical skill.

-GAP: Easy to use sensitive and specific diagnostic tools to detect pre-patent and pre-progressive stages of disease.
+Easy to use sensitive and specific diagnostic tools to detect pre-patent and pre-progressive stages of disease.

 • Vaccines

 Vaccination is the most rational strategy to control the disease in dogs and could also be of interest to control anthroponotic forms of leishmaniasis in humans.
 A conventional vaccine (“leishmanization”) based on live attenuated parasites was in use for humans to prevent some forms of the cutaneous disease in Middle East and Central Asia, but is no longer recommended.
 A recombinant protein-based vaccine has demonstrated some protective potential in humans when combined with chemotherapy.
 A canine vaccine licensed only for use in Brazil has shown efficacy but is not widely adopted.
-In Europe there are two canine vaccines commercialized.
+In Europe there is one canine vaccines commercialized.

 • Therapeutics